News

 4. Participation (10%)

-Active participation in the seminar discussions is expected.
+Active participation in seminar discussions is expected.
 Students are encouraged to ask questions, provide feedback to presenters, and engage critically with the material.